saucelabs/sauce-docs/docs/testfairy/sdk/tf-production.md

 2. Add `TestFairy.m` to your project's _Production_ or _App Store_ scheme.
 (Note, that the `.m` file needs to be put in a place where it can find the `TestFairy.h` file).
 3. Navigate to project build settings and locate **Excluded Source File Name** option.
 Expand the list and find the build scheme you want to exclude TestFairy from.
 Double click the row add an entry to the excluded file list for the **libTestFairy.a** file.

-This will allow you to keep all your calls to `TestFairy` as-is, but replaced with empty implementations.
+This keeps all calls to `TestFairy` as-is, but replaced with empty implementations.

 ### Android